Touching and contact issues in Thai Massage

 These boundaries can be reasonable and useful, but if they are applied excessively, they can also be unnecessarily restrictive and prevent the therapist from doing beneficial therapeutic work.

 If Thai Massage therapists are too worried about what the clients will think, they will be overly afraid of touching clients.
 Then they put out a fear energy that is subtly perceived by the clients.
 This will limit the therapeutic value of their work.

 Where do you set your boundaries in Thai Massage therapy?

 Are there inappropriate areas, no-go zones, or off-limit situations in Thai Massage?
 Yes, there are, but they are a lot smaller and there are a lot fewer of them than many therapists would think.

 The above video discusses this topic from the viewpoint of the environment in Thailand.
 It is mostly useful information for practicing Thai Massage therapists.

 I you would like to see the other videos of the Tips And Tricks video series, you can find them all here:

 Thai Massage Tips And Tricks

-The author, Shama Kern, is the founder and director of Thai Healing Massage Academy and the creator of 20 online Thai Massage training courses.
-He can be reached at firstname.lastname@example.org.
+The author, Shama Kern, is the founder of Thai Healing Massage Academy.
+He has been practicing and teaching Thai Massage therapy for over two decades, and he is the creator of 20 online Thai Massage training courses.